Skip to main content

 Speaker Disclosures:

-Financial: Linda Thai maintains a private practice and has an employment relationship with ND Systems.
+Financial: Linda Thai maintains a private practice.
 She receives compensation as a presenter, and she receives a speaking honorarium from Psychotherapy Networker and PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Objectives